- Filter

 ABOUT THE COFFEE

 What I love about KCCE is their fully transparent pricing structure.
-They take a fixed 2% fee from the total price paid by buyers.
-This stands in stark contrast to other marketing agents and exporters, who take varying—and non-transparent—amounts from each coffee sale.
+They take a fixed 2 percent fee from the total price paid by buyers.
+This stands in clear contrast to other marketing agents and exporters who take varying, non-transparent amounts from each sale.

 – Phil